 “Yeah, a wanna fank ya for coming.
 I wouldn’t normally breathe a word of this but when you contacted me and mentioned that X-Files fing, well….
 I knew you’d be the best people to talk to.”

 “You must understand we have no jurisdiction here.”
 Mulder explained.
-“We are interested in what you have to say.
+“Although we are interested in what you have to say.
 Aren’t we Scully?”

 Scully did not reply but leant forward on the bar to show she was paying attention.
 Mick rubbed the back of his head, clearly very uncomfortable with the subject matter.